 On some Microsoft Surface tablets, you need to use different screenshot shortcuts because some Type Cover models don’t include a Print Screen button.
-Instead, Microsoft offers the following Surface specific shortcuts for Windows 10:
+Instead, Microsoft offers the following Surface specific shortcuts for Windows 11 and Windows 10:

-If you use Windows 10, simultaneously press Windows + Shift + S to capture a region of your screen and copy it to your clipboard.
-When you use this screenshot shortcut, Windows 10 dims your screen and shows a crosshair cursor.
+The Snipping Tool is a great desktop app for taking screenshots.
+It can create all kinds of screenshots, and you can also use it to do some light editing.
+Although you can choose to manually launch the Snipping Tool and only then use it to screenshot, the fastest way to use it is to simultaneously press Windows + Shift + S on your keyboard.
+When you screenshot with Snipping Tool, Windows dims your screen and shows a crosshair cursor.
 Press the left mouse button and drag the cursor to mark the area to capture.
 Then, release the mouse button.
 If you have a touchscreen, draw the area you want to screenshot using your finger (or pen).

 You can then change the screenshot as you want.

-On some Windows 10 tablets, including certain models of Microsoft Surface, HP Envy, or Lenovo tablets, it can be hard to guess how to take a screenshot.
+On some Windows tablets, including certain models of Microsoft Surface, HP Envy, or Lenovo tablets, it can be hard to guess how to take a screenshot.
 If you use your tablet without a keyboard attached, then the Print Screen key is also unavailable.
-The best solution to screenshot on Windows 10, in this case, is to use the hardware buttons available on your tablet.
-You can take fullscreen screenshots on many types of Windows 10 tablets by pressing the Windows logo button and the Volume Down key simultaneously.
+The best solution to screenshot on Windows 11 or Windows 10, in this case, is to use the hardware buttons available on your tablet.
+You can take full screen screenshots on many types of Windows tablets by pressing the Windows logo button and the Volume Down key simultaneously.

 When using this Print Screen shortcut, the screen gets darker for a moment, signaling that Windows took a screenshot.
 You can then find that screenshot in your Pictures folder, in the Screenshots subfolder.

-In Windows 10, you can also use the Xbox Game Bar for taking screenshots of the active window.
+In either Windows 11 or Windows 10, you can also use the Xbox Game Bar for taking screenshots of the active window.
 Although it’s a feature designed for you to use while playing games, you can also benefit from it when you’re not playing.
 To capture the active window, which can be a game or not, press the Windows + Alt + Print Screen keys.

 As you can see, there are many ways to shoot a screenshot in Windows.
 Unless you have complex needs, you can use the built-in tools and features without installing third-party apps for grabbing captures of your screen or apps.
 Before closing this tutorial, tell us: How do you screenshot on Windows?